-Windows 8 is the latest version of Microsoft's Windows operating system.
-It was released on October 26, 2012, and is the first major update to Windows since Windows 7, which was released over three years earlier.
+Windows 8 is a version of the Microsoft Windows operating system released on October 26, 2012.
+It was the first major update to Windows since Windows 7, which was released over three years earlier.

 While Windows 7 offered several performance improvements over Windows Vista, there were few changes to the look and feel of the operating system.
 Windows 8, on the other hand, provides an entirely new user interface compared to its predecessor.
 This interface (initially called "Metro," but now labeled the "Modern UI" style) displays a collection of tiles rather than a traditional desktop environment.
 These tiles provide access to commonly used programs and tools, such as Internet Explorer, Maps, Weather, Photos, Videos, Music, and the Windows Store.
 Several of the tiles, such as the Weather and social networking tiles are updated in real-time.